 Endangered species research - science to underpin conservation

-In one of the world's biodiversity hotspots we are developing innovative methods to survey and monitor endangered species.
+In one of the world's biodiversity hotspots (The Ecuadorian Choco Rainforest) we are developing innovative methods to survey and monitor endangered species.
 The major focus is on the critically endangered brown-headed spider monkey, Ateles fusciceps (funded by the Darwin Initiative).
 Having identified priority areas for conservation of the species and clear conservation actions underpinned by science we have established a group called the 'Washu project' - dedicated to conserving the species and habitat.
-In 2014 we are launching a campaign to bring this species back from the brink of extinction.
-See how you can help us by keeping an eye on the updates on the blog in 2014.
+We have now launched a campaign to bring this species back from the brink of extinction.
+See how you can help us by keeping an eye on the updates on the blog.

 Current work includes;

-- Birds as bioindicators of habitat quality and environmental change
+- Investigating the role of birds as bioindicators of habitat quality and environmental change

 - Participatory processes and parabiologists in defining a new conservation priority area for the critically endangered brown-headed spider monkey (Ateles fusciceps)

 None of the work could take place without engaging with our network of 'parabiologists' (members of forest communities trained in scientific collection techniques).
 Community members were trained throughout the forests of NW Ecuador during the Darwin Initiative PRIMENET Project.
 Our students engage with communtiy level biologists, taking advantage of their depth of forest knowledge and create a bridge between local and scientific knowledge.
 One cohort of parabiologists trained through the PRIMENET project is shown to the left.

 Sustainable livelihoods - a new model for science as business in Papua New Guinea (Darwin Initiative)